egch/1Z0-829-preparation/docs/pitfall.md

 - `var x = ()->"hello"` does not compile! - **you cannot assign a lambda to a var**
 - check the right symbol! it's -> NOT =>
 - check lambda does not throw a Checked exception
+- mind the semicolon when you assign a variable lambda.
+    Example: Predicate<String> predicate = s->true;
 ## FunctionalInterface
 - `IntUnaryOperator` is not with generics.
 So this does not compile: ~~IntUnaryOperator<String>~~

 ## Various
 - check if a field is final in the code